The Strength of the Gr\"atzer-Schmidt Theorem: Computability-theoretic analysis of lattice theoretic concepts

-\begin{pro} There is a computable algebraic lattice $L$ such that the set of compact elements of $L$ is $\Pi^1_1$-hard. \end{pro} \begin{proof} Let $L$ consist of disjoint copies of the trees $T_n$, $n\in\omega$, each having the prefix ordering; least and greatest elements $0$ and $1$; and elements $a_n$, $n\in\omega$, such that $\sigma\prec a_n$ for each $\sigma\in T_n$, and $a_n$ is incomparable with any element not in $T_n\cup\{0,1\}$ (see Figure \ref{fig:L}).
+\begin{df} A lattice $\,\,(L,\Le)\,\,$ is \emph{compactly generated} if every element is the supremum of a set of compact elements.
+A lattice is \emph{algebraic} if it is complete and compactly generated. \end{df} \begin{pro} There is a computable complete lattice $L$ such that the set of compact elements of $L$ is $\Pi^1_1$-hard.
+Moreover, $L$ is not algebraic. \end{pro} \begin{proof} Let $L$ consist of disjoint copies of the trees $T_n$, $n\in\omega$, each having the prefix ordering; least and greatest elements $0$ and $1$; and elements $a_n$, $n\in\omega$, such that $\sigma\prec a_n$ for each $\sigma\in T_n$, and $a_n$ is incomparable with any element not in $T_n\cup\{0,1\}$ (see Figure \ref{fig:L}).

 Suppose $T_n$ has an infinite path $S$.
 Then $a_n=\sup S$ but $a_n\not\Le \sup S'$ for any finite $S'\subseteq S$, since $\sup S'$ is rather an element of $S$.
 Thus $a_n$ is not compact.

 Conversely, suppose $T_n$ has no infinite path, and $a_n\Le\sup S$ for some set $S\subseteq L$.
 If $S$ contains elements from $T_m\cup\{a_m\}$ for at least two distinct values of $m$, say $m_1\ne m_2$, then $\sup S=1=\sigma_1\vee\sigma_2$ for some $\sigma_i\in S\cap(T_{m_i}\cup \{a_{m_i}\})$, $i=1, 2$.
 So $a_n\Le\sup S'$ for some $S'\subseteq S$ of size two.
 If $S$ contains 1, there is nothing to prove.
 The remaining case is where $S$ is contained in $T_m\cup\{a_m,0\}$ for some $m$.
 Since $a_n\Le\sup S$, it must be that $m=n$.
 If $S$ is finite or contains $a_n$, there is nothing to prove.
 So suppose $S$ is infinite.
 Since $T_n$ has no infinite path, there must be two incomparable elements of $T_n$ in $S$.
 Their join is then $a_n$, since $T_n$ is a tree, and so $a_n\Le\sup S'$ for some $S'\subseteq S$ of size two.